Pilot Public Safety Board

 On Feb.
 18, 2014, the City of Anaheim announced the creation of a pilot Public Safety Board.
 The Public Safety board will be comprised of nine Anaheim residents to review fire and police budgets, staffing levels, service delivery mechanisms, police and fire policies and practices, and certain critical incidents, such as officer involved shootings, use of force and in-custody deaths.

 In addition, the pilot Public Safety Board will work in conjunction with an external independent auditor that will provide real time monitoring of critical incidents and review administrative investigations.
 The external auditor and the pilot Public Safety Board will collaborate to develop recommendations on practices, procedures, training, and equipment to assist public safety in areas that may need improvement.

-The City Manager will appoint nine members and manage the initial pilot program, members shall be selected using a lottery system in conjunction with a screening panel, with representatives to be drawn from the four neighborhood council areas in Anaheim.
+The City Manager appointed nine members and manages the initial pilot program, members were selected using a lottery system, representatives were drawn from the four neighborhood council areas in Anaheim.